open-telemetry/opentelemetry-specification/experimental/zpages.md

 ### HTTP Server
 All zPages have some sort of HTTP Server component to render their information on a webpage when a host:port and endpoint is accessed.

 Traditionally, zPages have approached this by rendering webpages purely on the server-side.
-This means it would simply resources (HTML, CSS and possibly Javascript) when the user accesses a given endpoint.
-Depending on the type of zPages, a pure server-side approach uses data to generate HTML pages using hardcoded strings from scratch or using a template.
+This means the server would only serve statuc resources (HTML, CSS and possibly Javascript) when the user accesses a given endpoint.
+Based on the type of zPage and the server language used, a pure server-side approach would generate HTML pages using hardcoded strings from scratch or using a template.
 All zPages need some server-side rendering.

 Optionally, there could also be an API layer that translates native data structures to JSON strings for a frontend to use when designated endpoints are accessed.
 This API layer would be paired with a frontend that provides client-side functionality, which would need Javascript.
 The frontend Javascript would use the API by requesting information at endpoints to add updates to the HTML DOM without unnecessarily requesting and re-rendering static resources.
 This makes initial page loads quicker and requires no knowledge of client-side rendering.